-The calibration of the spectrographic stage distortion of the instrument as the wavelength calibration.
-This will be done by measuring the lateral shift of the spectrum of a point-like continuum source (i.e. typically a star with a continuum as featureless as possible).
+The calibration of the spectrographic stage distortion of the instrument

+Due to the distortion in the spectrograph, the spectra coming from a given spaxel are not straight lines on the detector.
+This spectrographic stage distortion must be corrected either prior to or at the same time as the wavelength calibration.
+This will be done by measuring the lateral shift of the spectrum of a pointlike continuum source (i.e. typically a star with a continuum as featureless as possible).
 These measurements are repeated for different locations of the source within the field of view of the spectrometer and they are used to fit an analytical model of the distortion that will be used to predict the distortion for all possible source locations within the field of view.